Skip to main content

 Everyone must wash their hands after the activity has finished.
 Wear gloves if needed.
 Explain how to safely use equipment and set clear boundaries so everyone knows what’s allowed.

-Everyone could help gather the natural materials as part of their designing and making if you have access to an outdoors space.
+• To make this activity harder, you could ask everyone could help gather the natural materials as part of their designing and making if you have access to an outdoors space.
+You could set a brief of things people should include in their garden, for example, a shelter made from sticks and stones.

 All Scout activities should be inclusive and accessible.